zayKenyon/FireflyLearning/README.md

-# FireflyLearningClient
+# FireflyClient
-An unofficial Python driver for the Firefly Learning platform.
+An unofficial Python API wrapper for the Firefly Learning platform.